-- NEW: The slain people were Turkmenistani nationals
+- The slain people were Turkmenistani nationals

 - The strike occurred in North Waziristan

 - Ties between Pakistan and the United States have been tense lately

 - There had been a pause in hits after a November strike

 A drone strike in Pakistan's tribal region killed at least eight militants Thursday, Pakistani intelligence officials said.